Dr Paul Giladi

 I teach because I view philosophy as a life-affirming, social, progressively transformative, and emancipatory subject.
 Philosophy is also really fun!
 I am hugely motivated to pass on my passion for this wonderful discipline to my students, so they can (i) feel very much at home in research environments, (ii) fully realise their own capabilities as critical, rigorous agents, (iii) sensitively make sense of reality through new and intellectually penetrative vocabularies, (iv) actively combat all forms of oppression, and (v) bring about progressive change in their personal and professional lives.

-In terms of students’ formative work, which is just as important as their summative assessments, I typically ask my students to maintain a reflective learning diary over the course of the modules they take under my direction.
+In terms of students’ formative work, which is just as important as their summative assessments, I always ask my students to maintain a reflective learning diary over the course of the modules they take under my direction.
 Reflective learning diaries are a very helpful metacognitive pedagogical resource for their intellectual development as thinkers.

 Languages